JeNeSuisPasDave/MarkdownTools/README.md

 This example shows an include specification of another markdown file:

 <pre><code class="markdown">This next bit is an included Markdown file.
 If it also has embedded include specifications, they will be processed as well; these kinds of includes are nested.
+One blank line before _and_ after the the included Markdownfile is neccessary.

 &lt;&lt;&#91;section-a.md&#93;